sam-by-name/sprint-3/personal-site-design.md

 It's on the internet, it's set to public ... it's in the wild now, so i shall try to bestcater for all.

-How do you want site visitors to interact with your site?
+Q. How do you want site visitors to interact with your site?
 What experience would you like them      to have?

 That seems an odd question considering our current, limited means of navigating websites, but as time goes on, I would like them to be able to do so with their eye's, voice and even contact-less gestures.